SAFCSP-Team/throwing-exceptions/README.md

 Use the `ArithmeticException` in the method using throwing concept.

 **Implementation**
 - Create the validate method that takes integer value as a parameter.
-- If the age is less than 18, we are **throwing the ArithmeticException** otherwise print a message welcome.
+- If the age is less than 18, we are **throwing the ArithmeticException** otherwise print a message `Welcome!`.

 ```Java